atomily/Pretty/README.md

 ```

 ##### Filter
 The filter is used as a filter for the table.
 The table will hold all your portfolio items.
 This is pretty straight forward so there isn't much to explain.
+This supports universal classes

 ```html
 <div class="content-container">